hk-mars/Msql/readme.md

 3. A subsystem searching engine.
 4. A hackable parser for integrating with other languages like C/Lisp/Perl.

-Please See "msql/what_is_new.txt" to know more of this hack.
+Please see "msql/what_is_new.txt" to know more of this hack.